 No trip to Seattle is complete without a visit to the Space Needle.
 Built for the 1962 World’s Fair, this tower provides breathtaking views of the city (as well as Mount Rainier in the distance).
 The Space Needle is currently undergoing renovations on its observation deck, which will give visitors an even better view of the city.
 Tickets to the Space Needle can be bundled with other local attractions, so I highly suggest this option if you plan on sticking around.

 I wasn’t all that familiar with the work of Dale Chihuly before my trip to Seattle, but after visiting Chihuly Garden and Glass, I’m officially a fan.
 Located in Seattle Center next to the Space Needle, Chihuly features colorful glassworks, both inside the glass house and integrated outside in the gardens.
 The art is beautiful and can be enjoyed by all ages.
-I will definitely plan a visit to Chihuly’s exhibit in St. Petersburg sometime soon!
+Art lovers can check out my recap of the Chihuly exhibit in St. Petersburg!

 The Museum of Flight is an aviation museum located at Boeing Field, south of Downtown Seattle, and is absolutely worth a visit.
 With more than 150 aircraft on display and a NASA-focused exhibit, the Museum of Flight also features flight simulators and a children’s area as well.